loliblogs/Refined/README.md

 Note: The items above are illustrative rather than exhaustive; they include—but are not limited to—the examples listed here.

 Bug fixes and small, focused improvements are welcome.
 For non‑trivial changes, please open a Discussion first to confirm fit.
-If a proposal is declined due to project philosophy or scope, the author may—at their discretion—offer pointers to relevant files/modules, high‑level direction, or suggested edits to help you implement the change yourself; this is a best‑effort courtesy, not an obligation.
+If a proposal is declined due to project philosophy or scope, the author may—at their discretion—offer pointers to relevant files/modules, high‑level direction, or suggested edits to help you implement the change yourself; this is the best‑effort courtesy, not an obligation.
 If the current direction doesn’t meet your needs, feel free to fork under the LICENSE.